agama-project/agama-project.github.io/docs/user/guides/kdump.md

 Early Kdump configuration can be done integrating a [post-installation script](../reference/profile/scripts) at the Agama configuration.
 That allows to execute some commands within the chrooted environment of the installed system.
-Let's see an example using a Jsonnet profile (more readable than pure JSON).
+Let's see an example using a Jsonnet profile (more readable than plain JSON).

 ```jsonnet
 {